Search results for:

-Being able to customize the Bash environment on your server has a multitude of benefits such as adding aliases for common commands you use, customizing the prompt displayed when connected, as well as displaying information on login.
+Being able to customize the Bash environment on your server has a multitude of benefits, such as adding aliases for common commands you use, customizing the prompt displayed when connected, as well as displaying login information.
 This article will assist you in learning how to do this.

 Any Bash environment customizations are usually placed in the .bashrc file.
-It is always located in the home directory for the user and any customizations explained in this article will need to be placed in this file.
-One thing to note is that the commands placed into the .bashrc file are recognized as bash commands and you can test them in your shell environment before adding them to the file to ensure the customization will do what you want it to.
+It is always located in the home directory for the user, and any customizations explained in this article will need to be placed in this file.
+One thing to note is that the commands placed into the .bashrc file are recognized as bash commands, and you can test them in your shell environment before adding them to the file to ensure the customization will do what you want to.

-Bash has some environment variables set to allow for tab-completion of commands as well as to allow you easy access to information about the shell.
-One of the most common environment variable changes is modifying the PATH variable that tells bash what paths to search for commands.
-To set environment variables you just need to write out the variable, as shown here.
+Bash has some environment variables set to allow for tab-completion of commands and allow you easy access to information about the shell.
+One of the most common environment changes is modifying the PATH variable that tells bash what paths to search for commands.
+To set environment variables, you need to write out the variable, as shown here.

 You'll notice that there is PATH twice there.
 To keep the current information in the PATH variable when modifying it, you have to invoke it when setting it and append your changes to the end.
 You can set any environment variables you know you'll need here.

 Bash has a built-in system that allows you to add command aliases.
 Bash command aliases allow you to create your own commands or use certain flags for commands on standard command invocation.
 For example, one of the most common aliases is for the command ls to list all files, including hidden ones.
 This example is below:

 You can also create aliases to perform long commands, such as connecting to another server as shown here:

 Bash aliases are extremely powerful and can increase your overall productivity in the Bash environment.